-Users listed on the Users tab in the vSphere Web Client are internal to vCenter Single Sign-On and belong to the vsphere.local domain.
+Users listed on the Users tab in the vSphere Client are internal to vCenter Single Sign-On and belong to the vsphere.local domain.
 You add users to that domain from one of the vCenter Single Sign-On management interfaces.

-You can select other domains and view information about the users in those domains, but you cannot add users to other domains from the vCenter Single Sign-On management interface of the vSphere Web Client.
+You can select other domains and view information about the users in those domains, but you cannot add users to other domains from a vCenter Single Sign-On management interface.

 You cannot add users to other domains.

-- On the Users tab, click the New User icon.
+- On the Users tab, click Add User.

-- Type a user name and password for the new user.
+- Enter a user name and password for the new user.

-- (Optional) Type the first name and last name of the new user.
+- (Optional) Enter the first name and last name of the new user.